 In this context, Sheikh M. S. Al-Munajjid, a prominent Saudi Muslim lecturer and author, adds:

-If there is no authoritative Muslim person, then one should refer to the community Muslim leader or any Muslim who is just, respected, and of high character, such as the director of the Islamic center or its imam, to conclude the marriage contract of this sister, with her consent.
+If there is no authoritative Muslim person, then one should refer to the community Muslim leader or any Muslim who is just, respected, and of high character.
+The director of the Islamic center or its imam can conclude the marriage contract of this sister with her consent.

 Allah Almighty knows best.